-When it comes to burglary based on entering, if you enter a “structure” or separately secured or occupied portion of a “structure” at a time not open to the public and do so without permission and for the purpose of committing an offense inside, you can be convicted of burglary.
+When it comes to burglary based upon entering, a person who enters a “structure” or separately secured or occupied portion of a “structure” at a time not open to the public and does so without permission and for the purpose of committing an offense inside, he/she can be convicted of burglary.

-Whether you break into a Winnebago or RV and attempt to steal something inside or simply open an unlocked car door to take a GPS, you can be convicted of burglary.
-Similarly, although rarely prosecuted, if you sleep in someone else’s car without their permission while knowing full-well that you are not allowed to be there, you could also be charged with burglary in New Jersey.
-Remember, it is exceedingly rare for this second type to occur, but it does happen when people are in dire straits.
+Whether a person breaks into a Winnebago or RV and attempts to steal something inside or simply opens an unlocked car door to take something (e.g. a GPS, loose change, a phone, etc.), he/she can be convicted of burglary.
+Similarly, although rarely prosecuted, someone who sleeps in another person’s car without their permission while knowing full-well that he/she is not allowed to be there, that person could also be charged with burglary in New Jersey.
+It is exceedingly rare for this second type to occur, but it does happen when people are in dire straits.

 Penalties Auto Burglary in New Jersey

-As we explained, car burglary is penalized like any other burglary.
-Car burglary in NJ can either be a third degree or second degree crime.
-Generally, car burglary is a third degree crime.
-If convicted, you can be fined up to $15,000 and serve 3-5 years in prison.
+As mentioned, car burglary is penalized like any other burglary.
+Car burglary in NJ can either be a third-degree or second-degree crime.
+Generally, car burglary is a third-degree crime.
+If convicted, a person can be fined up to $15,000 and serve 3 to 5 years in prison.

-However, if you purposefully, knowingly, or recklessly attempt to inflict or threaten to inflict bodily injury on anyone during the commission of a burglary, you could be charged with a second degree crime.
-For example, if a person is inside the vehicle that you plan on burglarizing and you try to physically harm or threaten him, you could be charged with second degree burglary.
+However, if someone purposefully, knowingly, or recklessly attempts to inflict or threaten to inflict bodily injury on anyone during the commission of a burglary, he/she could be charged with a second-degree crime.
+For example, if a person is inside the vehicle that someone plans on burglarizing and the burglar tries to physically harm or threaten him/her, that person could be charged with second-degree burglary.

-Similarly, if you are armed or display what appears to be an explosive or deadly weapon, you could also be charged with a second degree crime.
-If convicted of a second degree crime, you can be imprisoned for up to 10 years and forced to pay a $100,000 fine.
+Similarly, a person who is armed or displays what appears to be an explosive or deadly weapon can also be charged with a second-degree crime.
+If convicted of a second-degree crime, one can be imprisoned for up to 10 years and forced to pay a $100,000 fine.

-It is crucial to remember, that an unsuccessful crime is still a crime.
-If you are caught before you make off with the goods, you can still be convicted and found guilty.
-Ultimately, be sure to hire an experienced attorney who can help you avoid a conviction.
+It is crucial to remember that an unsuccessful crime is still a crime.
+Anyone caught before making off with the goods can still be convicted and found guilty.
+Ultimately, be sure to hire an experienced attorney who can help avoid a conviction.

 Who Should You Contact?

-If you or a loved one was charged with car burglary in New Jersey, contact Adam H. Rosenblum of Rosenblum Law today.
-Mr. Rosenblum is a skilled criminal defense attorney who has helped people in similar situations.
-He will defend your constitutional rights, fight to keep you out of jail and do what he can to have your car burglary charges dismissed.
-E-mail or call him today at 888-815-3649.
+If you or a loved one was charged with car burglary in New Jersey, contact Rosenblum Law today.
+Our team of skilled criminal defense attorneys has helped people in similar situations.
+We can defend your constitutional rights, fight to keep you out of jail and do what we can to have your car burglary charges dismissed.
+E-mail or call us today at 888-815-3649.